NoodleGodz/Final-Project-Python/README.md

-# Energy Management Control Panel
+# Energy Control & Management Panel
 ~ A project from Advanced Programming with Python, Group X ~

 ## Features